Black marlin: Key distinctions from other billfishes

-There are 4 types of marlin and the most obvious distinguishing trait of black marlin is their large size and deep body depth, other marlin have a more slender body with less distance from back to stomach.
-The blue marlin looks very similar to the black marlin but the pectoral fins are angled more laterally whereas the black marlins fins face more ventrally; black marlins are also larger and do not have the faint light blue vertical stripes that are visible on blue marlins.
-The black marlin could be confused for striped marlin, however a distinct difference between the two are the highly prominent vertical white lines on the striped marlin which the black marlin lacks.
+There are 4 types of marlin, and the most obvious distinguishing traits of black marlin are their large size and deep body depth; other marlin have a more slender body with less distance from back to stomach.
+The blue marlin looks very similar to the black marlin, but its pectoral fins are angled more laterally, whereas the black marlin's fins face more ventrally; black marlins are also larger and do not have the faint light blue vertical stripes that are visible on blue marlins.
+The black marlin could be confused for striped marlin; however, a distinct difference between the two is the highly prominent vertical white lines on the striped marlin, which the black marlin lacks.
 White marlins also have defined white stripes that distinguish them from black marlins.

 Biology

 Diet

 French naturalist Georges Cuvier described the black marlin in 1832 as Tetrapturus indicus.
 Diet mostly consists of various fish and cephalopods.
 They may eat tuna, mackerel, snake mackerel, flying fish, squid, crustaceans, octopus, etc, but mackerel scad have been found to be the preferred prey of black marlin.
 Scientists have even found young sharks in the stomachs of some black marlin.
 When black marlin hunt prey they swallow the prey head first.
 Prey observed from the stomachs of black marlins often show slashes from the bill of the fish.
 Because of this, it is believed that these fish utilize their bills when hunting within a school of fish.